taxjar/taxjar-woocommerce-plugin/readme.txt

 3. TaxJar for WooCommerce Plugin Settings

 == Changelog ==

+= 4.0.1 (2021-11-19)
+* Change dynamic tax rate ID to 999999999 to help prevent issues with 3rd parties ingesting exported WooCommerce order data
+* Fix issue where shipping was still utilizing dynamic tax rate when the save rates setting was enabled.

 = 4.0.0 (2021-11-11)
 * Refactor cart tax calculation to stop calculation events from triggering twice